giumanuz/HackUPC/README.md

 > ```console
 > $ cd HackUPC
 > ```
- 3. Before running docker make sure to modify the .end_sample file by adding the OPENAI-KEY and renaming the file as .env
+ 3. Before running docker make sure to modify the .env_sample file by adding the OPENAI-KEY and renaming the file as .env
 >
 > 4. Run Docker on terminal(may need to use log as superuser with sudo):
 > ```console